Charlie Sheen Reignites Rihanna Feud After Calling Her A ‘B***H’ On ‘Watch What Happens Live’

 Charlie Sheen is no stranger to putting his foot in his mouth.
 He has opened the door to several feuds, some that weren’t even meant to be.
 Sheen has been making the rounds to promote his new film, stopping by places like Good Morning America, The View, and Watch What Happens Live.
 During his encounter with Andy Cohen in the Bravo Clubhouse, things got a little wild.
-Sheen decided to comment honestly about things and that reignited a feud from a few years ago.
+Sheen decided to comment honestly about things, and that reignited a feud from a few years ago.

 Back in 2014, Charlie Sheen was feuding with Rihanna after she snubbed him and his then-girlfriend, Scottine Sheen (formerly Brett Rossi).
 The encounter came in a restaurant where he had taken his girlfriend to celebrate her birthday.
 After asking to meet Rihanna and being turned down, Sheen was not happy.
 In typical Charlie fashion, he took to social media to blast the singer.
 According to the Hollywood Gossip, Charlie Sheen reignited the feud with Rihanna by calling her a “b***h” on Watch What Happens Live.
 Andy Cohen told him he made it worse, and he likely did.